 Professional pilots wear watches by brands like Garmin.
 Fighter pilots have a preference for timepieces by Casio.
 Luxury watches by brands like IWC and Rolex are also popular choices among mechanical aviator watches amateurs.

-A pilot watch is designed to fulfil the needs of aircraft pilots.
+A pilot watch is designed to fulfill the needs of aircraft pilots.
 For this reason, a pilot’s watch is highly legible, sometimes with oversized or easy-to-read indices, and can withstand dramatic changes in temperatures and pressure.
 Pilot watches are also protected from magnetic fields.

 Pilot watches are typically quite big with large dials in order to improve the legibility of the watch so the pilot can quickly glance at the time, whatever the situation, and get the information he needs without any fumbling or hassle.